pmhalvor/whale-speech/docs/ladr/LADR_0001_lightweight_detections.md

 - not lightweight
 - more difficult to work with (2D data)

+### Distilled Student-Teacher model
+We could set up a lightweight NN classifier that is trained from classifications.

+True positives would be time-frames that the
+Google humpback model finds classifications in.
+False positives are then detections time-frames with low scoring pooled model confidence outputs.
+False negatives are when the model found whales, but the detection filter didn't.
+True negatives are when both methods don't find any whale prescence, i.e. most of the time.

+#### Pros
+- can be calibrated
+    - window size
+    - margin size
+    - confidence threshold
+    - etc
+- student may find the most obvious signs of whale

+#### Negative
+- requires training
+- requires parallel classifications of same audio -> "expensive"
+- many variables/ hyperparameters to tune

 ### Humpback Whale Model
 Final option is to just directly use the model on the data surronding a encounter.